fcfett/fett_fe_felipe_exercise/README.md

-# Tempo Frontend challenge

-# Solution Improvement
+# Frontend challenge - Solution Improvement

 ### Describe what you have improved in the solution